a-gondolkodas-orome/durer-jatekok/README.md

 For further options see `package.json`.

-## Further development notes
+## IDE setup

-- it is highly recommended to add unit tests at least for the AI strategy, `jest` is used for unit testing
+If you are using VS Code, [Volar VS Code extension](https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar) is highly recommended.
-- Html classes starting with `js-` are there for unit testing purposes.
+Tailwindcss is used for some of the styling, the [tailwind VS Code extension](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) is also recommended.

 # Other